How Does Virtual Impact an Existing Group Fitness Program?

 Day 90+: Broader Group Fitness Engagement

-90 days following the implementation of FitnessOnDemand, early indications suggest a measureable impact on club visits, overall group fitness participation, and customer engagement.
-At the time of this release, RAC was now offering close to 400 live instructor-led classes each month, along with over 1,300 virtual classes.
+90 days following the implementation of FitnessOnDemand, early indications suggest a measurable impact on club visits, overall group fitness participation, and customer engagement.
+At the time of this release, RAC was now offering just under 400 live instructor-led classes each month, while supplementing with over 1,300 virtual classes.

 Figure 3: Monthly GX Club Visits Increases